JavaScript seems to be disabled in your browser.

 Surface area Preparation:

 Start by covering the bottom of one wing half.
-Utilizing scissors or sharp hobby knife, cut a piece of UltraCote® a few inches larger than had to cover the wing.
-Get rid of the support (save for later) and position the covering with the adhesive (dull) side down, centered over the wing.
-Set the covering iron to the application temperature level of 220°F.
+Using scissors or sharp hobby knife, cut a piece of UltraCote® a couple of inches bigger than had to cover the wing.
+Get rid of the support (conserve for later) and position the covering with the adhesive (dull) side down, centered over the wing.
+Set the covering iron to the application temperature of 220°F.

-Pro Tip - If the iron you're utilizing does not display the real temperature level, here is a tip that will ensure your iron is properly set.Water boils at 212°F. Enable your iron to heat up at a medium setting.
-When the iron reaches its stabilized temperature level, thoroughly put a few drops of water on the iron's surface.
-Adjust the temperature level until the water just begins to boil off.
-This approach is remarkably accurate and is normally within 10° (of the precise application temperature level of 220).
+Pro Pointer - If the iron you're using does not show the real temperature, here is an idea that will ensure your iron is appropriately set.Water boils at 212°F. Enable your iron to heat up at a medium setting.
+When the iron reaches its stabilized temperature, carefully put a couple of drops of water on the iron's surface.
+Change the temperature till the water just starts to boil off.
+This technique is surprisingly precise and is typically within 10° (of the precise application temperature of 220).

-Tack the covering to the spar or the high point of the wing, utilizing your iron as revealed (an iron sock is extremely recommened).
-Carefully pull the covering toward the root and toward the idea, as you work the iron from the center of the spar to the root and idea of the wing.
-Press carefully with the iron, enabling the heat (not pressure) to activate the adhesive and bond the covering to the high point.
-Preferably, the covering will naturally lay flat versus the whole surface with a minimum of wrinkles.
+Tack the covering to the spar or the peak of the wing, using your iron as revealed (an iron sock is highly recommened).
+Gently pull the covering towards the root and towards the pointer, as you work the iron from the center of the spar to the root and pointer of the wing.
+Press gently with the iron, permitting the heat (not pressure) to activate the adhesive and bond the covering to the peak.
+Preferably, the covering will naturally lay flat against the whole surface with a minimum of wrinkles.

 Covering a Solid-Sheeted Wing:

-If covering a solid-sheeted wing, work from the center of the spar outside to the routing edge then to the cutting edge as revealed, utilizing the iron at 220°F. If a wrinkle establishes, the covering can be thoroughly raised and reapplied.
+If covering a solid-sheeted wing, work from the center of the spar outward to the routing edge and after that to the cutting edge as revealed, using the iron at 220°F. If a wrinkle establishes, the covering can be carefully raised and reapplied.

 Covering an Open-Structure Wing:

-If covering an open-structure wing, work from the spar toward the routing edge, carefully moving the iron (set at 220°) toward the routing edge with the iron getting in touch with two ribs.
-Utilizing your iron, adhere the covering to the remaining ribs, working toward the idea and the root.
-Now complete the open structure leading edge, utilizing the exact same approach.
-If the leading edge is sheeted, then follow the method noted above under “Covering a Solid-Sheeted Wing.”
+If covering an open-structure wing, work from the spar towards the routing edge, gently sliding the iron (set at 220°) towards the routing edge with the iron contacting 2 ribs.
+Using your iron, adhere the covering to the staying ribs, pursuing the pointer and the root.
+Now complete the open structure leading edge, using the same technique.
+If the leading edge is sheeted, then follow the technique listed above under “Covering a Solid-Sheeted Wing.”

 Sealing the Edges:

 With the iron set to 220°F, seal the leading and routing edges.
-Utilizing a straight edge and a sharp #11 hobby knife, thoroughly cut the excess covering from the leading and routing edge, enabling a minimum of a 1/4" overlap to wrap around the leading and routing edge of the wing.
-Now seal the leading and routing edges firmly with the covering iron.
+Using a straight edge and a sharp #11 hobby knife, carefully cut the excess covering from the leading and routing edge, permitting a minimum of a 1/4" overlap to wrap around the leading and routing edge of the wing.
+Now seal the leading and routing edges safely with the covering iron.

-Depending upon the quantity of the curvature of the wing idea, high heat (up to 350°F) might be had to diminish and stretch the covering to remove all the wrinkles.
-Preset the iron to 300°F. Pull and stretch the covering around the wing idea while using heat with the iron.
-Remember, UltraCote® can be thoroughly raised and rearranged to assist remove wrinkles.
-This function is helpful, especially when covering greatly curved wing ideas.
-Continue working, pulling, and warming the covering around the idea until the covering is past the center of the idea.
-It might be needed to increase the temperature level of the iron to achieve higher shrinkage to remove all wrinkles.
-Trim the excess covering utilizing a #11 hobby knife, then reseal the covering on the wing tip.
+Depending upon the amount of the curvature of the wing pointer, high heat (as much as 350°F) might be had to diminish and extend the covering to get rid of all the wrinkles.
+Preset the iron to 300°F. Pull and extend the covering around the wing pointer while applying heat with the iron.
+Keep in mind, UltraCote® can be carefully raised and rearranged to assist get rid of wrinkles.
+This feature is helpful, particularly when covering greatly curved wing suggestions.
+Continue working, pulling, and heating the covering around the pointer till the covering is past the center of the pointer.
+It might be essential to increase the temperature of the iron to accomplish greater shrinkage to get rid of all wrinkles.
+Cut the excess covering using a #11 hobby knife, then reseal the covering on the wing tip.

-Pro Tip - If sealing the covering in tight areas such as corners or fillets, utilizing the Wall mount 9 ProTrim Sealing Tool is really useful and leads to an expert finish.
+Pro Pointer - If sealing the covering in tight locations such as corners or fillets, using the Wall mount 9 ProTrim Sealing Tool is really valuable and leads to an expert finish.

 Covering the Top of the Wing:

-Utilizing the support from the wing panel that you just covered as a template, cut a piece of UltraCote® to be used to the top of the wing.
-Make certain to cut a top panel, making certain that the adhesive is on the proper side.
-Use the covering to the top of the wing utilizing the exact same methods as described in actions 3 through 6.
-Make certain that the covering overlaps a minimum of a 1/4" when trimming the edges and firmly seal the edges with the iron.
+Using the support from the wing panel that you just covered as a template, cut a piece of UltraCote® to be used to the top of the wing.
+Make sure to cut a leading panel, making certain that the adhesive is on the right side.
+Use the covering to the top of the wing using the same strategies as explained in steps 3 through 6.
+Make sure that the covering overlaps a minimum of a 1/4" when cutting the edges and safely seal the edges with the iron.

 Shrinking the Covering:

 Now it’s time to diminish the covering.
-With the iron set to 300°F, apply heat utilizing the exact same pattern utilized to apply the covering beginning at the spar and working outside.
-It might be needed to increase the temperature level to 320°F to obtain rid of stubborn wrinkles.
-Utilize the minimum quantity of heat needed to tighten up the covering.
+With the iron set to 300°F, apply heat using the same pattern utilized to apply the covering starting at the spar and working outward.
+It might be essential to increase the temperature to 320°F to obtain rid of stubborn wrinkles.
+Use the minimum amount of heat essential to tighten up the covering.

-Pro Tip - Usage heat, not pressure, to diminish the covering taught.
+Pro Pointer - Usage heat, not pressure, to diminish the covering taught.
 If pressure is used, gouges can be pushed into the wood.
 Let heat, not pressure, do the work.

-Alternate Method: A heat gun can likewise be utilized to diminish the covering.
+Alternate Approach: A heat weapon can also be utilized to diminish the covering.
 This works especially well over an open structure.
-It can likewise be utilized over a solid structure if a Hanger 9 Covering Glove™ is utilized to carefully press the covering to the surface after heat is used.
+It can also be utilized over a strong structure if a Wall mount 9 Covering Glove™ is utilized to gently press the covering to the surface after heat is used.

-The method for covering fuselages and other basic flat surface areas is identical to covering a solid wing.
+The technique for covering fuselages and other easy flat surface areas corresponds covering a strong wing.
 Start with the bottom, then sides, and finally the top.
-Initially, tack the center of the surface down utilizing an iron set to 220°F.Work outside from the center, bonding the covering to the surface.
-Trim and seal the edges.
-About 1/4" or more overlap is suggested when using the next piece of covering.
-Shrink the covering, utilizing the exact same approach as described above.
+First, tack the center of the surface down using an iron set to 220°F.Work outward from the center, bonding the covering to the surface.
+Cut and seal the edges.
+About 1/4" or more overlap is suggested when applying the next piece of covering.
+Shrink the covering, using the same technique as explained above.

-Important: Even if you're experienced in using other brands of covering, it’s important to read the following instructions.
-UltraCote® incorporates a unique multi temperature controlled adhesive and shrinkage system that makes accomplishing professional covering results easy.
+Important: Even if you're experienced in applying other brands of covering, it’s important to read the following guidelines.
+UltraCote® integrates a unique multi temperature controlled adhesive and shrinkage system that makes achieving expert covering results easy.

 Multi-Temperature Control System:

-Comprehending the benefits of this system and how to utilize it will make covering with UltraCote® easy and help to make sure professional results.
-When utilizing UltraCote®, there are 3 important temperatures to be aware of.
+Understanding the advantages of this system and how to use it will make covering with UltraCote® easy and help to guarantee expert results.
+When using UltraCote®, there are three important temperatures to be conscious of.

 Application Tempature-220°F (100°C):

-At 220°, the adhesive on UltraCote® becomes active, enabling the covering to be attached to the model.While 220° will fully bond the covering to the model, it is well listed below the temperature level that triggers UltraCote® to diminish.
-This is exactly what's required when first connecting covering to the model to avoid the covering from distorting.
+At 220°, the adhesive on UltraCote® ends up being active, permitting the covering to be connected to the model.While 220° will fully bond the covering to the design, it is well listed below the temperature that triggers UltraCote® to diminish.
+This is exactly what's needed when first attaching covering to the design to avoid the covering from distorting.

-Pro Tip - Many professional home builders mark this temperature level on their covering iron with a marker or striping tape for quick reference, as this temperature level is utilized regularly whenever placing on covering.
+Pro Pointer - Numerous expert home builders mark this temperature on their covering iron with a marker or striping tape for fast referral, as this temperature is utilized often whenever placing on covering.

 Shrink On-Set Temperature-300°F (134°C)

-At 300°F, UltraCote® begins to diminish.
+At 300°F, UltraCote® starts to diminish.
 This is called the Shrink On-Set point.
-After the covering is attached utilizing an iron set to 220°F, the next step is to diminish the covering.
+After the covering is connected using an iron set to 220°F, the next step is to diminish the covering.
 This initial shrinking is done with the iron set at 300°F.

-At 350°F, UltraCote® reaches its maximum shrinking point.
-Raising the temperature level above this point will not trigger more shrinkage.
+At 350°F, UltraCote® reaches its optimum shrinking point.
+Raising the temperature above this point will not cause additional shrinkage.

-The rate of shrinkage is not directly in proportion to the temperature level.
-The chart to the right shows how the majority of the shrinkage rate takes place between 300°F and 330°F. At higher temperatures UltraCote® continues to diminish but at a much slower rate.
-The smallest quantity of shrinkage takes place between 340°F and 350°F. This is useful to bear in mind when shrinking and tightening covering.
+The rate of shrinkage is not directly in percentage to the temperature.
+The chart to the right demonstrates how the majority of the shrinkage rate occurs between 300°F and 330°F. At higher temperatures UltraCote® continues to diminish but at a much slower rate.
+The tiniest amount of shrinkage occurs between 340°F and 350°F. This is valuable to remember when shrinking and tightening covering.

-Important:Once UltraCote® is diminished to a particular temperature level, a greater temperature level should be utilized to more diminish the covering.
-For example, if the covering was diminished utilizing 320°F and wrinkles begin to appear/reappear, it will be needed to utilize over 320°F to achieve more shrinkage.
+Important:When UltraCote® is shrunk to a particular temperature, a higher temperature must be utilized to additional diminish the covering.
+For instance, if the covering was shrunk using 320°F and wrinkles begin to appear/reappear, it will be essential to use over 320°F to accomplish additional shrinkage.

-Pro Tip - Constantly utilize the minimum heat needed to remove wrinkles when tightening the covering, therefore enabling lots of shrinkage/temperature range remaining if it's needed to more diminish the covering.
+Pro Pointer - Always use the minimum heat essential to remove wrinkles when tightening the covering, hence permitting a lot of shrinkage/temperature variety staying if it's essential to additional diminish the covering.

-When using covering with a second color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
-Where colors satisfy or at the edge of the covering, it is necessary to not overheat this location (over 300°F), as this will diminish and distort the straight edge.
+When applying covering with a second color, it’s important that the light color be applied first (under the dark color) to prevent the dark color from showing through.
+Where colors meet or at the edge of the covering, it is essential to not overheat this area (over 300°F), as this will diminish and misshape the straight edge.

 Use a Sealing Iron Sock:

-A covering sock put over the iron is extremely suggested, as it typically avoids the surface of the iron from scratching.
+A covering sock placed over the iron is highly suggested, as it generally prevents the surface of the iron from scratching.
 The sock soaks up heat and will require the user to work slower or to turn the heat up 10%.
-Nearly all professional home builders utilize covering socks.
-Hangar 9™ deals one of the very best that features muslin on one side to avoid heat damage and soft cotton on the opposite for a soft, scratch-free finish.
+Nearly all expert home builders use covering socks.
+Garage 9™ offers among the best that includes muslin on one side to avoid heat damage and soft cotton on the opposite for a soft, scratch-free finish.

 Dryer is Better:

-Wood naturally soaks up moisture.Wood models really grow and diminish slightly throughout various seasons.
-This can be experienced by traveling from the damp Midwest of the United State to the dry deserts of Las Vegas.
-After a few days in the desert, the model establishes covering droops due to model shrinkage.
-It is advise that you cover the model in a dry climate if possible.
-Positioning the model in a room with a dehumidifier for numerous days prior to covering the model might avoid the covering from sagging due to model shrinkage.
+Wood naturally soaks up moisture.Wood designs actually grow and diminish somewhat throughout different seasons.
+This can be experienced by taking a trip from the humid Midwest of the United State to the dry deserts of Las Vegas.
+After a couple of days in the desert, the design establishes covering droops due to design shrinkage.
+It is recommend that you cover the design in a dry environment if possible.
+Putting the design in a space with a dehumidifier for several days before covering the design might avoid the covering from drooping due to design shrinkage.

 Painting:

-UltraCote® will accept most types of polyurethane, epoxy, and vehicle acrylic paints.
-It’s suggested that the surface be scuffed with 000 steel wool or Scotch® brilliant pads then completely cleaned with acetone or thinner prior to painting.
-Design Dope or butyrate-based paint are not compatible with UltraCote®.
+UltraCote® will accept most types of polyurethane, epoxy, and automotive acrylic paints.
+It’s suggested that the surface be scuffed with 000 steel wool or Scotch® intense pads then completely cleaned up with acetone or thinner before painting.
+Design Dope or butyrate-based paint are not suitable with UltraCote®.

-Periodically the extreme heat from the sun can trigger bubbles and acnes in the covering, especially when utilizing dark colors.
-To remove these, heat the bubbled location utilizing a heat gun to broaden the air under the covering, triggering the bubble to increase.
-Rapidly pop the bubble utilizing a needle then clean the location utilizing a cold, wet wash cloth.
-The wet wash cloth quickly cools the location, enabling the covering to re-adhere.
-It might take numerous aim to entirely remove the bubble/blemish, but this approach works great.
+Periodically the extreme heat from the sun can cause bubbles and blemishes in the covering, particularly when using dark colors.
+To remove these, heat the bubbled area using a heat weapon to expand the air under the covering, triggering the bubble to rise.
+Rapidly pop the bubble using a needle then wipe the area using a cold, damp wash fabric.
+The damp wash fabric quickly cools the area, permitting the covering to re-adhere.
+It might take several attempt to totally remove the bubble/blemish, but this technique works great.

 Clean Up:

-The adhesive can be eliminated from the iron or model utilizing acetone or a mild thinner.
+The adhesive can be gotten rid of from the iron or design using acetone or a moderate thinner.

 Requirements